kideh88/node-jsonapi-query-parser/README.md

 as soon as filtering specs are available.

-## Missing Tests!
+## Missing Tests! - UPDATE: Not missing anymore!

-Tests for the parser will be published ASAP!
+Tests running using mocha & chai in /test